 Even if it does have adjustable height, the range of height allowed may not be enough to reach every hedge.

 Ladders for hedge cutting always have greater adjustable height than conventional ladders, making them suitable for managing hedges of all heights.

 Moreover, a hedge-cutting ladder should have separately adjustable legs so that they can be set up comfortably on uneven ground, especially when the area nearer the hedge and farther from it are made to have different heights.

-A ladder is quite a bulky equipment.
+A ladder is a quite bulky equipment.
 It may not fit properly among the branches and leaves of a hedge and trying to do so forcefully may not give the ladder a stable enough footing to be safe for work.